causalMedAnalysis/cmedR/README.md

 ### Returns

 - If `boot = FALSE`:
-  A **list** of point estimates for the mediation effects of interest.
+  A list of point estimates for the mediation effects of interest.

 - If `boot = TRUE`:
-  A **data frame** containing:
+  A data frame containing:
-  - Point estimates
+  - Point estimates for the mediation effects of interest
   - 95% bootstrap confidence intervals
-  - P-values from test of no effect
+  - P-values from tests of no effect

 ### Examples